MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 In the diagram:

-- Each of the functional areas are represented: Identities, Endpoints, Network, Data, Apps, Infrastructure
+- Each of the functional areas is represented: Identities, Endpoints, Network, Data, Apps, Infrastructure
 - Zero Trust integrates protection across all the functional areas through policies and Policy Optimization.
 - Threat protection brings together signals across the organization in real-time to provide visibility into attacks and to streamline remediation through automated actions and incident response tracking.